adaltas/node-nikita-docs/src/md/about/tutorial.md

 *Learn how to activate pretty reporting and detailed logs written in Markdown.*

-So far, the action callback was used to catch errors and status and to manually output a message to the user with the `console.log` JavaScript function.
+So far, the action callback was used to catch errors and status and to manually output a message to the user with the `console.info` JavaScript function.
 This process is automatically managed by the `nikita.log.cli` action.
 A message is printed to the user terminal whenever the `header` option is present:

 ```js
 require('nikita')